AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-overtime.md

 ---
 description: Used in the Purchases, Shopping Cart and Custom Events reporting sections.
 Similar to Page Views, each they display data for one Success Metric over a specific time period, such as a day, week, month, etc.
-seo-description: Used in the Purchases, Shopping Cart and Custom Events reporting sections.
-Similar to Page Views, each they display data for one Success Metric over a specific time period, such as a day, week, month, etc.
-seo-title: Over Time
 solution: Analytics
 title: Over Time
 topic: Reports